-The wholly owned Thorn Project is now a 2,600 square kilometer claim group after new staking the Trapper, Metla project acquisitions in 2020.
-The Project located in northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, Alaska.
+The wholly owned Thorn Project is now a 2,600 square kilometer claim group after new staking and including the Trapper and Metla mineral claim acquisitions in 2020.
+The Thorn Project located in northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, Alaska.
 In 2013, an Exploration Agreement was signed between the Company the Taku River Tlingit First Nation and the Company has signed an engagement letter with the Tahltan First Nations.
 The Company is committed to building a long-term respectful relationship with the First Nations within the region and supporting the local economy.

 The Thorn Project has been sporadically explored since 1951 by Cominco and 1959 by Kennco and many others since then.
-The new Thorn Project is a 80km mineralized trend with 14 target areas identified.
+The new Thorn Project represents a 80km mineralized trend with 14 target areas identified.
 Geologically the project consists of Triassic to Eocene volcano-plutonic complex with many styles of mineralization related to porphyry and epithermal environments, included both sediment and volcanic hosted gold deposit types.